run-llama/llama_index/docs/how_to/analysis/cost_analysis.md

 The following indices don't require LLM calls at all during building (0 cost):
 - `ListIndex`
 - `SimpleKeywordTableIndex` - uses a regex keyword extractor to extract keywords from each document
-- `GPTRAKEKeywordTableIndex` - uses a RAKE keyword extractor to extract keywords from each document
+- `RAKEKeywordTableIndex` - uses a RAKE keyword extractor to extract keywords from each document

 #### Indices with LLM calls
 The following indices do require LLM calls during build time:
 - `TreeIndex` - use LLM to hierarchically summarize the text to build the tree
-- `GPTKeywordTableIndex` - use LLM to extract keywords from each document
+- `KeywordTableIndex` - use LLM to extract keywords from each document

 ### Query Time